learning-unlimited/ESP-Website/docs/dev/cache.rst

 convenience, the names of the arguments are incorporated.)
 They map the arguments of an ArgCache (by name) to sets of objects.
 You can think of them as Cartesian products of these sets by argument.
-Currently, the only expressable sets are wildcard (that is, everything) and a specific object, and the API is a little iffy.
+Currently, the only expressible sets are wildcard (that is, everything) and a specific object, and the API is a little iffy.
 If a (key,value) pair is missing for an argument, it should be assumed to be wildcard (we may explicitly add them later).
 Exact objects are